klauer/epics-sumo-mirror/doc/glossary.rst

       See :term:`modulespec`.

   modulespec
-      This is a string that specifies a :term:`module`, its :term:`version` and its :term:`architecture`.
+      This is a string that specifies a :term:`module` and its :term:`version`.
       Module specifications are an important concept in sumo, see also :doc:`Module Specifications <modulespecs>`.

   versionspec
       This is a string that specifies the :term:`version` of a :term:`module`.
       See :doc:`Module Specifications <modulespecs>` for further details.

-  architecture
-      This is the specification of the platform (processor + operating system) a module is built for.
-The string specifying an *architecture* is called :term:`arch`.

-  archs
-      See :term:`arch`.

-  arch
-      This is a string that specifies an architecture.
-Examples are "vxWorks-ppc603" or "linux-x86".
-See
-      :doc:`Module Specifications <modulespecs>` on how to use this in a module specification.

-  archspec
-      This is a string that specifies the :term:`architecture` of a :term:`module` in a :term:`modulespec`.
-This follows the :term:`versionspec` and is separated from it by a colon ":".

   support directory
       This is the directory where the compiled versions of :term:`modules` are